lauralopezalo/rickandmorty/README.md

 ## Features

 - Search by name
-- Filter by status, species, type, and gender
+- Filter characters by status, species, type, and gender
+- Filter locations by dimension and type
+- Filter episodes by season
 - View detailed information about characters and locations
-- ...

 ## Contributing